Anuradhapura kingdom: Technology

 The water for the Kuttam Pokuna was obtained through underground conduits.

+The irrigation works of ancient Sri Lanka which began around 300 BC during the reign of King Pandukabhaya and continued to be developed over the next thousand years, ranked among the most complex irrigation systems of the ancient world.
+In addition to the underground canals, the Sinhalese were the first to construct entirely artificial reservoirs and dams for water storage.
+The system was extensively restored and further extended during the reign of King Parākramabāhu.

 Advanced technology was required for the planning and construction of large reservoirs and canals.
 When constructing reservoirs, the gaps between low ridges in the dry zone plains were used for damming watercourses.
 Two different techniques were used in construction; one method involved making an embankment using natural rock formations across a valley and the other involved diverting water courses through constructed canals to reservoirs.
 All the reservoirs and canals in an area were interconnected by an intricate network, so that excess water from one will flow into the other.
 The locations of these constructions indicate that the ancient engineers were aware of geological formations in the sites as well, and made effective use of them.
 Underground conduits have also been constructed to supply water to and from artificial ponds, such as in the Kuttam Pokuna and the ponds at Sigiriya.

 The 54 mi long Jayaganga has a gradient of six inches to the mile, which indicates that the builders had expert knowledge and accurate measuring devices to achieve the minimum gradient in the water flow.
 The construction of Bisokotuva, a cistern sluice used to control the outward flow of water in reservoirs, indicates a major advancement in irrigation technology.
 Since the 3rd century, these sluices, made of brick and stone, were placed at various levels in the embankments of reservoirs.